-Serve this dish with all of your favorite sides you would normally make with spaghetti: think garlic bread, salad, and maybe a veggie such as green beans.
+Serve million dollar baked spaghetti with all of your favorite sides you would normally make with pasta!
+Think garlic bread, salad, and maybe a veggie such as green beans.
 Need recipes?
-I’ve got you covered!
+We’ve got you covered!

-- Salad: A green salad can be as basic as mixed salad greens with a drizzle of oil and some salt and pepper – or as fun as this cute recipe for Caprese Stuffed Avocados.
-Healthy and irresistible.
+- Salad: A green salad can be as basic as mixed salad greens with a drizzle of oil and some salt and pepper – or as fun as this cute recipe for caprese stuffed avocados.
+Totally irresistible.

 How to Store and Reheat Leftovers

-Yes, you can freeze million dollar spaghetti for up to three months.
-Freeze the whole casserole, or freeze individual portions.
-Either way, wrap tightly to seal out air and keep things fresh.
+- Freeze: You can freeze million dollar baked spaghetti for up to three months.
+Freeze the whole casserole or individual portions as you like.
+Either way, wrap tightly in a freezer safe container to seal out air and keep things fresh.
 Reheat in the oven at 350°F until heated through.